poseidonsw/photoCollage/README.md

 # photoCollage.js

 Initial release is limited.
-Need to add display options and make collage responisve
+Need to add display options and make collage responsive